GoogleContainerTools/skaffold/docs/design_proposals/sync-improvements.md

 ## Design

+Skaffold sync shall have three different modes:

+1. _direct_: the user specifies both the source and destination.
+3. _auto-inferred destination_: the user specifies the syncable files, and Skaffold infers their destination in the container, e.g based on Dockerfile
+2. _smart_: builder recommended sync mapping for files, e.g. jib specifies what to sync and provides both the source and dest of files to sync.
+The user does not have to specify anything.

+The scope of this design proposal is the _direct_ and _inferred_ mode.
+The smart sync mode is out of scope for this document but may be mentioned at times.

 ### Goals
-The sync mechanism in skaffold should be able to infer the destination location of local files.
+The sync mechanism in skaffold should be able to infer the destination location of local files, when the user opts-in to do so.

 For example: given the following Dockerfile